-We may make a discretionary contribution each plan year (see Part 7).
 "Discretionary" means we choose the amount of the contribution and whether or not it will be made.

-We divide this contribution among participants eligible for a share on the last day of the plan year.
-You are eligible if you were an active participant at any time during the plan year.
+If a discretionary contribution is made, we divide this contribution among participants who are eligible on the last day of the Plan Year.

-We figure your share of our discretionary contribution and any remaining forfeitures (see Part 3) in the following steps:
+We determine your amount of our discretionary contribution in the following steps:

-a) First, we credit your account with a percentage (not more than 5.7%) of your annual pay which is not over the Social Security base plus twice that percentage (not more than 11.4%) of your annual pay over the Social Security base.
+(a) First, we credit your account with a percentage (not more than 5.7%) of your Annual Pay which is not over the Social Security Base plus twice that percentage (not more than 11.4%) of your Annual Pay over the Social Security Base.

-The percentages are based on the amount we have to divide among the plan participants.
+The percentages are based on the amount we have to divide among the participants receiving a contribution.

-As your employer, we pay Social Security tax on your pay.
+As your employer, we pay Social Security tax on your Pay.
 When the rate we pay for the old-age insurance portion of that tax exceeds 5.7%, the percentages above will increase, too.

-- b) After step (a) above, any amount left undivided is multiplied by this fraction to figure this part of your share: - 1) your annual pay divided by

-2) the total annual pay for all participants getting a share.
+- (b) After step (a) above, any amount left undivided is multiplied by this fraction to figure this part of your share: - (1) your Annual Pay divided by - (2) the total Annual Pay for all participants receiving a share.